Blockstream/gdk/docs/source/gdk-json.rst

          implementation is enabled in :ref:`net-params`.
 Note that each process using the library at the same time requires its own distinct directory.
          If not given, a subdirectory ``"tor"`` inside ``"datadir"`` is used.
+:registrydir: An optional directory for the registry data, used when the network
+         is liquid based.
+Note that each process using the library at the same time requires its own distinct directory.
+         If not given, a subdirectory ``"registry"`` inside ``"datadir"`` is used.
 :log_level: Library logging level, one of ``"debug"``, ``"info"``, ``"warn"``,
            ``"error"``, or ``"none"``.